Testing quantum gravity with primordial gravitational waves: Conclusions

 The main theoretical results of the paper are the tensor spectrum $\cP_{\rm t}$ \Eq{DeltaTnT}, the tensor index $n_{\rm t}$ \Eq{nT}, the scalar spectrum $\cP_{\rm s}$ \Eq{SImplifiedDs}, the scalar index $n_{\rm s}$ \Eq{nS}, the relation \Eq{enti} between the tensor and the scalar index, and the tensor-to-scalar ratio $r$ \Eq{tsr}.
 The tensor spectral index $n_{\rm t}$ is positive and equal to $1-n_{\rm s}$ and the tensor-to-scalar ratio $r$ only depends on $n_{\rm s}$ and the fundamental length scale $\lst$.

-The main phenomenological results are the tight range of values \Eq{r005} for $r$ (and its most natural value \Eq{r005b}) and the primordial gravitational-wave background shown in Fig.~\ref{fig1}.
+The main phenomenological results are the lower bound \Eq{r005c} for $r$ (and its most natural value \Eq{r005b}), and the primordial gravitational-wave background shown in figure~\ref{fig2}.
 These are unique, falsifiable predictions of the theory.
+Moreover, we have obtained the strong lower bound \Eq{newbound} on the energy scale $\Lst$, seven orders of magnitude higher than previous bounds around the LHC center-of-mass energy.

 The only free parameters in the model are the constants $\b_{\rm Ric}$ (or, actually, the number of matter fields in the spectrum of the theory) and $b$ (or, equivalently, $n_{\rm s}$, which is known from observations).
 However, $\b_{\rm Ric}$ can only affect the amplitude of the perturbations, but not $n_{\rm t}$ or $r$, that are completely fixed in our model regardless of the details of the theory in the UV regime.
-The whole scenario is summarized in Fig.~\ref{fig8}.
+The whole scenario is summarized in figure~\ref{fig1}.

 If observations failed to detect a large tensor-to-scalar ratio at the level predicted by our model, the latter should be ruled out because there are no really adjustable parameters in \Eqq{tsr}, since the scale $\lst$ cannot vary more than one order of magnitude within the allowed range.
-Indeed, inequalities \Eq{LambdaMp2} are not imposed for convenience but are dictated by theoretical arguments during the conformal phase and by the self-consistency of the perturbative treatment of the quantum field theory.
+Indeed, inequalities \Eq{LambdaMp2} are not imposed for convenience but are dictated by theoretical arguments during the Weyl phase and by the self-consistency of the perturbative treatment of the quantum field theory.
 As a consequence, the value of $r$ cannot change by more than 10\%, as seen in \Eq{r005}.

 One cannot give up any of the assumptions and approximations without destroying the whole set of predictions.
 These approximations are only three: quadratic Stelle-like limit, validity of the perturbative expansion, and flat spacetime regime.
 Any attempt to relax our construction to something else adapting to future observations (for instance, a lower or undetected $r$) would inevitably lead to a more complicated model with more assumptions, or to the necessity to include an inflaton.
 This rigidity is due to using perturbation theory in a well-defined way, which has undergone several cross-checks in our treatment.
 We do not see how one could possibly relax \Eq{LambdaMp2} and similar constraints while keeping the rest of the construction standing.
 Giving up the higher-derivative regime would not only make the problem possibly intractable, but it would also break the quasi-scale invariance of the primordial spectra, for which quadratic curvature operators are necessary in the absence of inflatonic fields.
 Modifying the model for the sake of saving it would possibly be theoretically unacceptable and, even if one could manage to do so, it would jeopardize the status of the full theory.
 The latter would not be ruled out \emph{per se}, but it would be removed as a parsimonious contender among other top-down approaches having a say on the early universe.